cran/magrittr/README.md

 [![Build Status](https://travis-ci.org/smbache/magrittr.png?branch=master)](https://travis-ci.org/smbache/magrittr)

 Make your code smokin' with magrittr's pipe operator.
-The pipe-forwarding mechanism provided are similar to (but not exactly like) e.g. F#'s pipe-forward operator.
+The pipe-forwarding mechanism provided is similar to (but not exactly like) e.g. F#'s pipe-forward operator.
 It allows you to write code in a much more clean and readable way, and you will avoid making a mess in situations of multiple nested function calls.
 It is particularly useful when manipulating data frames etc.
-The package also contains a few useful aliases that make other R operators fit well into the syntax advocated by the package.
+The package also contains a few useful features and aliases that fit well into the syntax advocated by the package.
 To learn more, see the included vignette.